 - Failure to enroll in courses consistent with the declared primary major plan of study, including major cognates.
 Study abroad terms are excluded from this requirement.

 - Failure to meet major-specific academic requirements (as listed in the majors sections of the bulletin) that results in dismissal from that major.
-A student dismissed from a CHS major is placed on academic probation and allowed to continue for one term in the College of Health Sciences with a major of undecided.
-The student is assigned an adviser from the college office who assists the student in identifying a new plan of study, either within the College of Health Sciences or via transfer to another college at Marquette.
+Students dismissed from a CHS major are placed on academic probation and allowed to continue for one term in the College of Health Sciences with a major of undecided.
+These students are assigned an adviser from the college office who assists the students in identifying a new plan of study, either within the College of Health Sciences or via transfer to another college at Marquette.